FelippeChemello/podcast-maker/README.md

 ## ⚙️ Requirements

--   You need to install both NodeJS, Yarn, FFMPEG and Full Google Chrome to run this project (To run it on as Server Side, check actions workflow [here](https://github.com/FelippeChemello/podcast-maker/blob/master/.github/workflows/build-video.yml#L215-L223))
+-   You need to install both NodeJS, PNPM, FFMPEG and Full Google Chrome to run this project (To run it on as Server Side, check actions workflow [here](https://github.com/FelippeChemello/podcast-maker/blob/master/.github/workflows/build-video.yml#L215-L223))
 -   Access to YouTube API and/or Account on Instagram

 ## 💻 Getting started